-Michael C. Duguay first surfaced in the Canadian music landscape as a collaborative multi-instrumentalist working with a number of a number of critically acclaimed projects, performing on breakthrough albums by artists including Evening Hymns, The Burning Hell, and in east-coast supergroup Weird Lines (with Julie Doiron and Jon McKiel), among others.
-While touring the world and gaining a reputation primarily as a backing musician, Michael was covertly recognized in the Canadian music community as an enigmatic personality, fervent community organizer, and a perplexingly gifted artist, songwriter, and poet whose prolific creative output and busy touring schedule often stood in the way of formally documenting his own work.
-In 2012, he self-released Heavy on the Glory, a collection of eight songs written and recorded between 2004 and 2010.
-Working with producer James Bunton and over fifty other musicians in the shared living space of the communal artist co-op that he inhabited in downtown Peterborough, Ontario, the album showcased Duguay’s emerging knack for unique and lucent storytelling and his penchant for thrilling compositions and arrangements, entrenched in stalwart punk rock ethos and energy.
+Michael C. Duguay first surfaced in the Canadian music landscape as a collaborative multi-instrumentalist working with a number of a number of critically acclaimed projects, performing on breakthrough albums by Evening Hymns and The Burning Hell, and in east-coast supergroup Weird Lines (with Julie Doiron and Jon McKiel), among others.
+While touring the world and gaining a reputation primarily as a backing musician, Michael was covertly recognized in the Canadian music community as an enigmatic personality, fervent community organizer, and a gifted artist, songwriter, and poet whose busy touring schedule and reckless lifestyle often stood in the way of formally documenting his own work.
+In 2012, he self-released Heavy on the Glory, a collection of eight songs written and recorded between 2004 and 2010, produced by James Bunton (Donovan Woods, Ohbijou), and featuring over thirty contributing musicians.
+Recorded in the shared living space of the communal artist co-op that he inhabited in Peterborough, Ontario, the album showcased Duguay’s emerging knack for lucent storytelling and his penchant for thrilling compositions, entrenched in stalwart punk rock ethos and energy.
 Though considered by those in his circle to be a captivating documentation of Duguay’s conspicuous ability, Heavy on the Glory was never formally promoted or toured as Duguay’s health and personal life unraveled.
 Following a move to Sackville, New Brunswick after years of substance abuse and undiagnosed mental illness, Duguay suffered a series of mental breakdowns, eventually leading to institutionalization, poverty, and homelessness.
 From 2014 to 2018, Michael disappeared from the Canadian music scene completely.